 If you are a UK citizen living abroad, you can apply to be an overseas voter.

-You must have been registered to vote in the UK in the last 15 years and be eligible to vote in UK Parliamentary general elections.
+You must have been registered to vote as a resident in the UK in the last 15 years and be eligible to vote in UK Parliamentary general elections.

 If you were too young to register when you left the UK, you can still register as an overseas voter.
 You can do this if your parent or guardian was registered to vote in the UK, as long as you left the UK no more than 15 years ago.

 How can I register to vote?

 You can register to vote online in the same way as all other voters in the United Kingdom.
 Register online any time at gov.uk/register-to-vote.